dpc-sdp/ripple/docs/content/design-system/5.components/footer.md

 ### How this component works

 The footer is made up of:

-- optional section links
-  - Optional Section Links helps you avoid dead-ends by giving a user a way to continue their journey.
-It provides a user with:
+- optional section links, which help avoid dead ends by giving users a way to continue their journey through:
-    - additional links, both internal and external
+  - additional links (internal and external)
-    - a way to bypass a page’s main navigation.
+  - bypassing main navigation
-- optional social links
-  - Links and social icons can be used to link to social media accounts.
+- optional social links, which can be used to link to social media accounts
-- core site links
-  - This must always be used.
-It includes links such as the privacy statement, contact information and terms of use.
+- core site links, which must always be used and include the privacy statement, contact information and terms of use
-- copyright statement
-  - This adds a copyright statement to the footer to clarify who owns the copyright, specific to your agency or department.
-For vic.gov.au services, add the Vic Gov State Logo to keep things consistent with the rest of vic.gov.au.
+- a copyright statement, which clarifies who owns the copyright and is specific to your agency or department (add the State Government of Victoria logo to [vic.gov.au](https://www.vic.gov.au) services, for sitewide consistency)
-- acknowledgement of country ([acknowledgment](/design-system/components/acknowledgment/) component).
+- an Acknowledgement of Traditional Owners message (an acknowledgement component).

 ### When and how to use

-- Use with an optional supporting logo relevant to the site contents
+- Use with an optional supporting logo relevant to the site content.
-- Use a consistent themed footer across all pages of your site
+- Use a consistently-themed footer across all pages of your site.
-- Use the optional neutral theme
+- Use the optional neutral theme.
-- Use with an optional image credit for the header image
+- Use with an optional image credit for the header image.

 ### When and how not to use
-- Don’t alter the required links in the core section of the footer
+- Don’t alter the required links in the core section of the footer.
-- Don’t change the Acknowledgement Text
+- Don’t change the text in the acknowledgement component.
-- Don’t use with links that are not relevant to your agency
+- Don’t use with links that are not relevant to your organisation.

 ---

 ## Theming

-You can theme the footer in three ways:
+You can theme the footer in 3 ways:

-- Site colour palette.
+- site colour palette
-- Neutral colour palette.
+- neutral colour palette
-- Custom colour palette - see [theming guidance for designers]().
+- custom colour palette (see [theming guidance for designers]()).

 ### Site colour palette